systemsdk/docker-nginx-php-laravel/docs/phpstorm.md

 Note: In order to use it - right click on the necessary file/folder in PhpStorm and select context menu `External Tools -> phpcs`.

 For inspecting your code you can use main menu item `Code -> Inspect Code`.
-Code will be processed by code quality tools like PHP CS Fixer, PHP Mess Detector, PHP CodeSniffer, PHPStan.
+Code will be processed by code quality tools like PHP CS Fixer, PHP CodeSniffer, PHPStan, PHP Mess Detector.

 ## External documentations
 * [Configuring Remote PHP Interpreters](https://www.jetbrains.com/help/phpstorm/configuring-remote-interpreters.html)